1. INTRODUCTORY PROVISIONS

 V. Prevention and services

-1. The basic prerequisite for maintaining the functionality of the goods sold in the sales galleries of RÜCKL CRYSTAL a.s. is the proper prevention, which begins with its selection, continues with its use, and ends with proper care.
+1. The basic prerequisite for maintaining the functionality of the goods sold on the website of BMRC Group s.r.o. is the proper prevention, which begins with its selection, continues with its use, and ends with proper care.

 2. For the purposes of choosing a suitable product and manner of its use and care, the Customer is provided with a professional advisory service through the Seller’s staff.

-3. It is not recommended to wash the products of RÜCKL CRYSTAL a.s. in automatic dishwashers.
+3. It is not recommended to wash the products of BMRC Group s.r.o. in automatic dishwashers.

 4. It is necessary to protect the product from contact with hard and sharp objects and avoid scratching the product by handling it with care.